Progressive Attention Networks for Visual Attribute Prediction: Related Work

 \section{Related Work}

-\paragraph{Attention on Features} The most straightforward attention mechanism is a feature based method, which selects a subset of features by explicitly attaching an attention model to NN architectures.
-The approaches relying on this attention mechanism have improved performance in many tasks~\citep{showAtt,stackAtt,compQA,askAtt,mtatt1,mtatt2,memNet,NTM}.
-For example, they have been used to handle sequences of variable lengths in neural machine translation models~\citep{mtatt1,mtatt2}, speech recognition~\citep{attASR} and handwriting generation~\citep{firstAtt}, and manage memory access mechanisms for memory networks~\citep{memNet} and neural turing machines~\citep{NTM}.
-When applied to computer vision tasks to resolve reference problems, these models are designed to pay attention to CNN features corresponding to subregions in the input image.
-Image caption generation and visual question answering are often benefited from this attention mechanism~\citep{showAtt,stackAtt,compQA,askAtt}.
+\paragraph{Attention on features} The most straightforward attention mechanism is a feature based method, which selects a subset of features by explicitly attaching an attention model to NN architectures.
+This approach has improved performance in many tasks~\cite{showAtt,stackAtt,compQA,askAtt,mtatt1,mtatt2,memNet,NTM}.
+For example, it has been used to handle sequences of variable lengths in neural machine translation models~\cite{mtatt1,mtatt2}, speech recognition~\cite{attASR} and handwriting generation~\cite{firstAtt}, and manage memory access mechanisms for memory networks~\cite{memNet} and neural turing machines~\cite{NTM}.
+When applied to computer vision tasks to resolve reference problems, these models are designed to pay attention to CNN features corresponding to subregions in input images.
+Image caption generation and visual question answering are often benefited from this attention mechanism~\cite{zheng2017learning,yu2017multi,showAtt,stackAtt,compQA,askAtt}.

-\paragraph{Attention by Image Transformation} Another stream of attention models is based on image transformations.
-These approaches transform a regular grid and sample from the input image with the transformed grid whose element corresponds to a location in the input image. \cite{multiAtt} and \cite{recurrentAtt} transform an input image with predicted translation parameters ($t_x$ and $t_y$) and a fixed scale factor ($\hat{s}<1$) for image classification or multiple object recognition.
-Scale factor is also predicted in \citep{draw} for image generation, where the network uses Gaussian filters for sampling.
-Spatial transformer networks (STNs) predict all six parameters of the affine transformation matrix, and even extend it to a projective transformation and a 16-point thin plate spline transformation~\citep{STN}.
-Because all these transformations used in \citep{STN} involve scale factors, STNs are capable of dealing with objects in different sizes.
+\paragraph{Attention by image transformation} Another stream of attention model is image transformation.
+This approach identifies transformation parameters fitting region of interest. \cite{multiAtt} and \cite{recurrentAtt} transform an input image with predicted translation parameters ($t_x$ and $t_y$) and a fixed scale factor ($\hat{s}<1$) for image classification or multiple object recognition.
+Scale factor is also predicted in \cite{draw} for image generation.
+Spatial transformer networks (STNs) predict all six parameters of affine transformation, and even extend it to a projective transformation and a thin plate spline transformation~\cite{STN}.
 However, STN is limited to attending a single candidate region defined by a small number of parameters in an image.
-Our model overcomes this problem by formulating attention as progressive filtering on feature maps instead of assuming objects can be roughly aligned by a constrained spatial transformation.
+Our model overcomes this issue by formulating attention as progressive filtering on feature maps instead of assuming that objects are roughly aligned by a constrained spatial transformation.